- RCPCH response to COVID-19 - modified assessments table

 - You've mentioned you would ask Dr X for advice - what specifics did you want to discuss with them, why was it important in this case, how did their advice help and what did you learn?

-Links with the RCPCH Progress curriculum
+Links with Progress+ for the CbD

 CBD assessments primarily link to the following curriculum domains: